 During the winter months, people often find themselves feeling more depressed or anxious.
-Some may wonder if this feeling is due to the months slipping by, less sunshine, or perhaps it’s caused by the holidays.
-The aforementioned can be contributing factors to seasonal affective disorder (SAD).
+Some may wonder if this feeling is due to the months slipping by, less sunshine, or simply the approach of the holidays.
+These all can be contributing factors to seasonal affective disorder (SAD).
 Believe it or not, as seasons change, so can our moods.
-During the winter months, millions of people have reported that they feel lower than normal.
+During the winter months, millions of people have reported that they feel feel more down than normal.
 This condition can possibly be triggered by the following causes:

 - The holidays